-The College is conducting an initial inventory of PPE.
-We currently have 2500 face coverings on hand, and another 5000 face coverings provided by the U.S. Department of Transportation Maritime Administration (MARAD) to support Cadet training and education.
+The College initial inventory of PPE included 17,000 face coverings on hand, and another 5000 face coverings provided by the U.S. Department of Transportation Maritime Administration (MARAD) to support Cadet training and education.

 Maritime College Central Receiving will warehouse and distribute all PPE for the campus.
 A weekly inventory will be conducted, and supplies re-ordered as required.